-1) Before you'll be able to connect your store, you will need to install the extension into your Magento Community store.
+Before you'll be able to connect your store, you will need to install the extension into your Magento Community store.
 To do that, you'll need to make sure that you're logged into your Magento store.
-Then, go to the ShipStation extension page in Magento Connect and click Install Now.
-(If you need help with installing the extension, please see this article.)

-2) Once that finishes, you'll need to now create a user for the app to use when connecting the two systems.
+Once the extension is installed, you'll need to now create a user for the app to use when connecting the two systems.
 To do this, go to System, Web Services, and then choose SOAP/XML-RPC - Users.

 When you're done, click Finish to fill in the rest of the information for the store.

 NOTE: If you need your weights to import from Magento as kilograms, please reach out to our support team.
 This is an account wide settings change that we can enable for you, but it will affect every store, order, and product weight in your ShipStation account.